-Arguably, employers that are focused on building strong employer brands recognize that the onboarding process starts from the moment an applicant submits a resume or an application.
+Arguably, employers who focus on building strong employer brands know that the onboarding process starts from the moment an applicant submits an application.

-In this article, we’ll focus on the things that happen once a job candidate agrees to accept a job.
+In this article, we’ll focus on the things that happen once a job candidate accepts a job.

 How Digital Tools Can Help Your Employee Onboarding

-Traditionally, the onboarding process has involved face-to-face interactions that might take place between a manager and a newly hired employee, or group sessions bringing together several newly hired employees to go through a formal onboarding process.
+Traditionally, the onboarding process has involved face to face interactions that might take place between a manager and a newly hired employee.
+It could also be group sessions bringing together several newly hired employees to go through a formal onboarding process.

-The process might involve educational sessions, the completion of paperwork of various types and interactions with organizational leaders and key players.
-You can also focus on creating a a digital development plan for employees.
+The process might involve educational sessions, the completion of paperwork of various types, and interactions with organizational leaders and key players.
+You can also focus on creating a digital development plan for employees.

-Those traditional processes, though, are not only time-consuming, they’re subject to significant variation in the methods and messages conveyed to new job holders.
+Those traditional processes are not only consuming a lot of time.
+They’re causing significant variation in the methods and messages to new jobholders.

-Learn how McDonald's utilize digital learning to increase employee engagement that makes a new hire feel more prepared as he or she enters the company culture.
+Learn how McDonald's use digital learning to increase employee engagement.
+The digital learning makes a new hire feel more prepared as he or she enters the company culture.

-Great onboarding has an onboarding plan that suits the end user, and digital tools can make new knowledge provided more timely and automatic.
+Great onboarding has an onboarding plan that suits the end-user, and digital tools can make new knowledge provided more timely.

-Digital onboarding leverages the availability of digital tools and technology to make the onboarding process as cost-effective and efficient as possible.
+Digital onboarding leverages digital tools and technology to make the onboarding process as cost-effective and efficient as possible.

-Digital tools also provide new hires with the ability to access information and get answers to questions on a 24/7 basis whenever they need it.
+Digital tools aid new hires.
+They give them the ability to access information and get answers to questions on a 24/7 basis - whenever they need it.

-In addition, the use of digital onboarding will ensure the consistency and accuracy of information shared with new hires across the organization, whether it’s a local team of 10 or a global team of 1000’s.
+In addition, the use of digital onboarding will ensure the accuracy of information shared with new hires across the organization.
+No matter whether it’s a local team of 10 or a global team of 1000’s.

-Employee onboarding can be done effectively, digitally, by giving employees, as well as managers, the right tools to structure an onboarding program.
+Employee onboarding can be done effectively, digitally, by giving employees and managers, the right tools to structure an onboarding program.